 Gender stereotyping leads many young girls to be unware that careers in science are relevant to their lives and are an option for them, Lin said.
 “It is important to allow these students to build an understanding of societal obstacles that women face in their career paths and to teach the students that they can achieve and persevere.”

 Sena Katako ‘19, Dennis Nyanyo ‘18 and Samuel Opoku-Agyemang ‘19 chose public health as their Commitment to Action.
 Through their tech start-up, Hewale, which means “good health” in Ga, they aim to improve the Ghanaian patient experience.

 “We hope CGU will help us meet other social entrepreneurs and NGOs that we can form strong partnerships with,” Nyanyo said.
 “We are a young start-up very much in the development stage.
 Our long-term goal is to improve efficiency in Ghanaian public hospitals.”

 Nyanyo and his team have initiated conversations with hospital administrators in Ghana about ways to make hospitals switch from paper to electronic forms of record keeping to speed up treatment for patients.

-“Through CGI U, we will be able to set measurable goals and to make significant impacts through our Commitment to Action,” Opuku-Agyemang said.
+“Through CGI U, we will be able to set measurable goals and to make significant impacts through our Commitment to Action,” Opoku-Agyemang said.
 “We are still trying to understand the problem well first.
 We are going back to Ghana in December to collect more information from hospitals.
 We really want our good intentions to translate to results.
 If we can get public healthcare right in Ghana, then this can be applied to other neighboring African countries.”